cjbarrie/CTA-NCRM/02-sent-analysis/02-sent-analysis.md

 What do we see here.
 First, the `AFINN` lexicon gives words a score from -5 to +5, where more negative scores indicate more negative sentiment and more positive scores indicate more positive sentiment.
 The `nrc` lexicon opts for a binary classification: positive, negative, anger, anticipation, disgust, fear, joy, sadness, surprise, and trust, with each word given a score of 1/0 for each of these sentiments.
 In other words, for the `nrc` lexicon, words appear multiple times if they enclose more than one such emotion (see, e.g., "abandon" above).
 The `bing` lexicon is most minimal, classifying words simply into binary "positive" or "negative" categories.

-Let's see how we might filter the texts by selecting a dictionary, or subset of a dictionary, and using `inner_join()` to then filter out pamphlet data.
-We might, for example, be interested in joy words.
+Let's see how we might filter the texts by selecting a dictionary, or subset of a dictionary, and using `inner_join()` to then filter out tweet data.
+We might, for example, be interested in fear words.
 Maybe, we might hypothesize, there is a uptick of fear toward the beginning of the coronavirus outbreak.
 First, let's have a look at the words in our tweet data that the `nrc` lexicon codes as fear-related words.

 ```r